HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 &emsp;&emsp;*(The information and values included here are Draft state and have not been finalized)*

-Providing an agreed upon value for matching (i.e., "weight") to specific Patient information elements allows for a degree of matching capability either through profiling the Patient resource or through other potential mechanisms within the guidance.
+Providing an agreed-upon value for matching (i.e., "weight") to specific Patient information elements included in a match request allows for a degree of matching capability either through profiling the Patient resource or through other potential mechanisms within the guidance.

 <style>
 table, th, td